mikee47/ConfigDB/README.rst

 The :cpp:func:`ConfigDB::Database::getFormat` method is called to get the storage format for a given Store.
 A :cpp:class:`ConfigDB::Format` implementation provides various methods for serializing and de-serializing database and object content.

-Currently only **json** is implemented - see :cpp:class:`ConfigDB::Json::format`.
+Currently only **json** is implemented - see :cpp:member:`ConfigDB::Json::format`.
 Each store is contained in a separate file.
 The name of the store forms the JSONPath prefix for any contained objects and values.

-The :sample:`BasicConfig` sample demonstrates using the stream classes to read and write data from a web client.
+The :sample:`Basic_Config` sample demonstrates using the stream classes to read and write data from a web client.

 .. important::